blogmywiki/piPlay/README.md

 It will cue-up the subsequent track (shown in grey) by default, but you can click on any track you like to line it up to be played next.
 Only 17 tracks are displayed, you may need to move down or up using the up/down arrow keys.

+It copes with spaces in filenames but not, at the moment, with characters like brackets and ampersands.

 # How does it work?
 Inside, it is like a sausage.
 You do not want to know how it works, what it is made of.